ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided in the "Team Member Communication Modes," the group primary method of communication is text and email for documents and digital media.
-The team will use phone calls as a secondary means of comunication.
+Based on the information provided in the "Team Member Communication Modes," the group's primary method of communication is text and email for documents and digital media.
+The team will use phone calls as a secondary means of communication.

 ## Communication Procedures

-1. The primary channel for comunication will be via text.
-Documents and digital media will be shared via email or dropbox.
+1. The primary channel for communication will be via text.
+Documents and digital media will be shared via email or Dropbox.
 Phone calls will be used as a tertiary communication method.
-The members of the team will avoid, when possible, sending texts after 9pm.
-If a team member is unable to be reached via text, during a time it would be reasonable to assume they could answer, or in the case they are late for a meeting, a phone call will be made to the missing member.
+The members of the team will avoid, when possible, sending texts after 9:00 pm.
+If a team member is unable to be reached via text, during a time when it would be reasonable to assume they could answer, or in the case they are late for a meeting, a phone call will be made to the missing member.
-2. When correspondance with the instructor is required it will be handeled by the team leader.
+2. When correspondence with the instructor is required, it will be handled by the team leader.
 The team leader will relay the information to the team via text and/or address the information in the next meeting.

 ## Meeting Schedule